February 15, 2023 | by Sam Dreyer, Product Manager, Med Tech at Level Ex

 Regardless of who is using it or where, we’ve taken those last few weeks of development to infuse the game with that special Level Ex-tra.
 We’ve tweaked the art, audio, and animations to give the player a sense of purpose and gratification.
 Every time the player does something, we ensure it feels meaningful and the entire experience is magical.

-What will yours do?
-We can’t wait to help you and find out.
+We can’t wait to help you get started.